SamirSaad786/termination-scanner/README.md

 **Your key stays yours.** Pattern Intel contains no embedded API key.
 Every user supplies their own.
 This means your usage runs against your own Anthropic quota — not anyone else's.

+**Before you use this with real data — stop and read this README fully.**
+This tool was built by an HR practitioner using Claude AI.
+Not by a lawyer.
+Not by a credentialed software developer.
+The analysis it produces reflects real HR and employment law thinking, but it has not been validated by legal counsel, does not constitute legal advice, and has not been audited for production use.
+If you intend to use this beyond running the demo CSV — meaning if you plan to upload actual employee records from your organization — you should: (1) read every section of this README, (2) have employment counsel review the tool's scope and your intended use before proceeding, and (3) ensure your data governance, privacy obligations, and organizational policies permit the use of a third-party AI service for this purpose.
+The demo data is there for a reason.
+Use it first.

 ---

+## Before You Use This Tool

 This tool is designed for use under the guidance of qualified employment counsel or an experienced HR practitioner with knowledge of applicable employment law in every jurisdiction where your employees work.